-Rollerblading at the Hub is a favourite after school or Saturday thing to do.
-If you aren’t comfortable on the blades then spent the afternoon browsing the shops and sipping coffee at one of the restaurants that line the square
+Rollerblading at the Hub is a favorite after-school or Saturday thing to do.
+If you aren’t comfortable on the blades then spend the afternoon browsing the shops and sipping coffee at one of the restaurants that line the square

 Boat Trip on Lake Naivasha